Image by jcomp

 Also, make sure you’ve set up two-factor authentication on your account.
 If someone tries to log in from an unfamiliar device, you’ll get an alert.

 Your bank account number can be dangerous in the wrong hands.
 Some scammers can use it to create fake checks or make online purchases, while others can dig deeper and commit identity theft using a combination of information on you.
-By doing what you can to protect your bank account, you’ll avoid the headaches that come with being scammed.
+By doing what you can do to protect your bank account, you’ll avoid the headaches that come with being scammed.

 Last Updated on